Precision Medicine Defines a Custom Approach to Care

 Impact of Genetics on Precision Medicine

-A major factor in precision medicine is an individual’s DNA molecules, gene sequences and unique genetic history.
-Cancer is the result of a genetic malfunction that causes cells to develop out of control, creating tumors.
-Understanding a person’s complete set of DNA, also called the genome, is the first step in using precision medicine to guide treatment.
+A major factor in integrative oncology precision medicine is an individual’s DNA molecules, gene sequences and unique genetic history.
+Cancer is in part the result of a genetic malfunction that causes cells to develop out of control, creating tumors.
+Understanding a person’s complete set of DNA, (the genome), is the first step in using integrative and conventional precision medicine to guide treatment.
 The more researchers know about genetic sequencing and DNA analysis of cancer tumors, the more specialized treatment options may be available, especially if a person’s cancer stops responding to standard treatment.

 ACR Institute Precision Oncology Efforts

-Results from Mi-ONCOSEQ have demonstrated how precision medicine can potentially help direct cancer treatment.
-Recently, researchers reported on the first 500 patients sequenced in one of the largest and most comprehensive efforts to examine the genetic and molecular landscape of advanced cancer.
-The paper was featured on the cover of Nature.
+(1).
+Researchers reported on the first 500 patients sequenced in one of the largest and most comprehensive efforts to examine the genetic and molecular landscape of advanced cancer.
+The paper was featured on the cover of Nature